Roadside Geology of Mississippi - posted January 12, 2018

 Darrel Schmitz has thirty-five years of experience as a geologist and has spent the last twenty-five as a professor at Mississippi State University.
 A fellow of the Geological Society of America, Schmitz’s experience is primarily with the development and protection of water and fossil fuel resources.
 He is past president of the National Association of State Boards of Geology and the Association of Environmental and Engineering Geologists.

 The program will take place in the Craig H. Neilsen Auditorium at the Two Mississippi Museums—the Museum of Mississippi History and Mississippi Civil Rights Museum—located at 222 North Street, Jackson, MS 39201.
 There is no charge to attend.
+Copies of the book will be for sale in the Mississippi Museum Store.
 For more information call 601-576-6998 or email email@example.com.

 Wednesday, May 2—Ellen Meachem will discuss her new book Delta Epiphany: Robert F. Kennedy in Mississippi.

 Wednesday, May 9—Multi-instrumentalist and music historian Tim Avalon will present “The Differences between Bluegrass and Old Time Music” and play examples of each.
 Co-sponsored by the Mississippi Historical Society.

 Wednesday, May 16—George Malvaney will discuss his new book Cups Up: How I Organized a Klavern, Plotted a Coup, Survived Prison, Graduated College, Fought Polluters, and Started a Business.